aejackson03/beerdata/README.md

 3.***NEED*** Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.

+4. Analyze text and display information about it (ex: how many words in a paragraph).

 Any special instructions required for the reviewer to run your project.
 (For example: “run python main.py” from the command line)

 Guide to use markdown for README.md files (https://guides.github.com/features/mastering-markdown/)